Okay all you job-seekers, prepare to be surprised! Things change over the years and today’s resumes are not the resumes of even five or six years ago.

 - open with a Professional Profile in place of a Summary of Qualifications.
 A professional profile allows you to be more descriptive than a summary of qualifications.
 Today’s resumes are all about description.

 - leave lots of white space.
-The default setting for margins on most word processors is 2.00 cm and you should leave it there.
+The default setting for margins on most word processors is 2.54 cm which you can reduce but never go less than 2.00 cm.
 Use one line space between bullet points, and two or three line spaces between paragraphs and sections.

 - use bullets to highlight descriptions of your skills and qualifications.
-It’s best to keep your sentences to one line, but two is okay.
-(Never more than two).
+It’s best to keep your sentences to two lines, but three is okay as long as the long sentence flows and is an easy read.

 - list your jobs in reverse chronological order.
 This is what makes sense to the reader; they are accustomed to seeing work history in chronological order.
-If you deviate, it may be to your detriment.
+If you deviate, it may cause confusion and compel the reader to skip it.

 - use meaningful action words (verbs).
 Instead of saying: Improved classroom attendance by communicating with parents, give your accomplishment real meaning by saying something like: Increased classroom attendance by 15% by end of second term through communicating regularly and efficiently with parents.

 - include your volunteer work.
-This is welcome and valuable information to the employer.
+This is welcome and valuable information to the employer but don’t overdo it.
+List volunteer work succinctly, similar to the way you list your Education information.

-- include organization affiliations: if you are a member of, or you support a worthy cause, say so.
+- include organization affiliations: if you are a member of, or you support a worthy cause, say so, but again, succinctly.

 - proofread and edit.
-This is critical.
+This is critical!
 Ideally, have someone do it for you.
-If you aren’t so great with typing and formatting, have someone type and format your resume for you.
+If you aren’t so great with typing and formatting, have someone type and format your resume for you, and make 100% certain your final copy is error-free.

 - don’t include Career Objective, or Objective of any kind.
 Think about it.
 Why would the person reading your resume care what your objective is?